LucasHoffSchmidt/Weatherforecast-Copenhagen/README.md

 ![Weather_Forecast_Picture](images/Forecast_Picture.png)

 ## Getting started
-Go to [Forecast](https://lucashoffschmidt.github.io/Weatherforecast-Copenhagen/) to see the current weather forecast for the next 7 days in Copenhagen.
+Go to [Weather Forecast](https://lucashoffschmidt.github.io/Weatherforecast-Copenhagen/) to see the current weather forecast for the next 7 days in Copenhagen.